fgeorges/calabash-basex-steps/README.md

 ------------

 Provided as a XAR package.
-Download the latest package version from [CXAN](http://test.cxan.org/pkg/calabash-basex) and install it in you local repository for use by Calabash.
+Download the latest package version from [CXAN](http://cxan.org/pkg/fgeorges/calabash-basex) and install it in you local repository for use by Calabash.
 If you have a CXAN client, all you need to do is:

 ```
-cxan install calabash-basex
+cxan install fgeorges/calabash-basex
 ```

 Once installed, to use it you simply use to use the following import